holmes1412/workflow-major/docs/en/about-error.md

 ### Disabling C++ exceptions

 C++ exceptions are not used in our framework.
 When you compile your own code, it is best to add **-fno-exceptions** flag to reduce the code size.
-According to the common practice in the industry, we ignore the possibility of the failure of new operation, and avoid using new to allocate large blocks of memory internally.
+According to the common practice in the industry, we ignore the possibility of the failure of **new** operation, and avoid using new to allocate large blocks of memory internally.
 And there are error checks in memory allocation in C style.

 ### About factory functions

 From the previous examples, you can see that all task and series are generated from two factory classes, WFTaskFactory or Workflow.
 These factory classes, as well as more factory class interfaces that we may encounter in the future, ensure success.
 In other words, they never return NULL.
 And you do not need to check the return value.
 To achieve this goal, even when the URL is illegal, the factory still generates the task normally.
-And you can get the error again in the callback of the task.
+And you will get the error in the callback of the task.

 ### States and error codes of a task